When settling in Estonia

 - The costs of provided health care services will be compensated to Estonia by the state that issued the S1 or E121 certificate.

 Please note!
 When visiting a doctor in Estonia, you must show your ID with Estonian personal identification code (ID card, passport).

 Travel and medical care in Europe

-When old age pensioners living in Estonia travel to a European Union member state, Liechtenstein, Norway, Iceland or Switzerland, they should take a European health insurance card with them; it can be very useful in case of a health problem abroad.
+When old age pensioners living in Estonia travel to a European Union member state, Liechtenstein, Norway, Iceland, Switzerland or United Kingdom, they should take a European health insurance card with them; it can be very useful in case of a health problem abroad.
 When presenting the European Health Insurance Card, pensioners will be provided with necessary medical care in the above-mentioned countries on equal terms with the insured persons living in those countries.
 For example, if a person lives in Estonia and is insured in Estonia on the basis of an S1 certificate issued to him or her by KELA in Finland, then KELA will also issue him or her a European health insurance card.